How to Burn Fat Without Losing Muscle

 Whether or not your body burns more fat or muscle depends on several factors.
 Exercise intensity, workout duration, and your diet are all involved.
 That's only to name a few of the factors as well!

-Let’s get into the details of how this all works, and I’ll cover how to minimize muscle loss along the way.
+Let’s get into the details of how this all works, and I’ll cover how to burn fat instead of muscle along the way.
 There will be some science, but I will keep things simple and concise.

 That way, you'll know exactly how your body treats muscle and body fat when it comes to losing weight.
 If you approach weight loss the right way, you can preserve a lot more muscle and see excellent results!